Maldaris/vsmod-books/README.md

 VSCode tasks/launch configurations are provided in the `.vscode` folder.
 Make sure you follow [this guide](https://github.com/copygirl/howto-example-mod) when setting up your dev environment.

+## Credits

+Special thanks

+* Maelbek (Maelbek#1827) for the Inkwell model & textures
+* The /vm/ Vintage Story server for inspiration and feedback on the mod

 ## LICENSE

 Licensed under the MIT License.
 Copyright 2021 Maldaris.